-- Exam Rules - Exam Details ... should be on ESSE3, but ... - Generic (useful) information - Teaching Material: normally posted at least the day before the lesson - Additional Material and links - Laboratories groups, rules, description and hints - News, Bulletin, How to find and meet me and Alessandro, etc.
+- Exam Rules - Exam Details ... should be on ESSE3, but ... - Generic (useful) information - Teaching Material: normally posted at least the day before the lesson - Additional Material and links - Laboratories groups, rules, description and hints - News, Bulletin, How to find and meet me and Francesco, etc.

-The web site is work in progress and updated frequently (that's at least my intention) Please don't blame ME if you did't read the last news 3
+The web site is work in progress (well as of today working badly, but improving) and updated frequently (that's at least my intention) Please don't blame ME if you did't read the last news ©